Illegal drugs and drug addiction

 LSD (lysergic acid diethylamide) is one of the best-known artificially produced hallucinogens.
 The starter substance lysergic acid is obtained from the ergot fungus.
 There are other types of fungi that contain the active substance psilocybin.
 This is broken down in the body to form the psychoactive substance psilocin.
 The fungus can be eaten either raw or dried or drunk as an infusion.
 When consumed in certain quantities, the fungus causes LSD-like intoxication with anxiety (“horror trips”).
 Unlike with LSD, there is no evidence of fungi containing psilocybin causing flashbacks.
 Flashbacks are when hallucinogenic effects persist a long time after taking a drug (when the actual effect has already finished).

-How many people use illegal drugs?
+How many people use cannabis and illegal drugs?

 The use of other substances such as ecstasy, LSD, heroin, cocaine, crystal meth or hallucinogens is much less common.